 Top Spots for Your Pets

 When you were choosing where to move, you picked the right spot.
 The Birthplace of California is an active community throughout the year and pets are not excluded from an active lifestyle.
-Your pooch will get all the rights, fun and respect it deserves.
+Your pooch will get all the rights, fun, and respect it deserves.
 Moving with your dog here will benefit both you and your canine companion, but make sure to check out some moving day tips that will help your pet adjust to the situation and accept the change.

 The area is well known for many dog-friendly beaches and your pet could engage in various activities you probably never thought of before.
 Besides the usual fetch game and pleasant swimming in the hot months, you can also take your dog sailing and surfing.